 They took a seat in one of the sofa groups by a picture window overlooking the mountains and the lake, as far from the conference rooms as they could get.
 In booming monotone, an elderly man in an olive-green armchair was reading the weather pages aloud to his wife, telling her the forecast from north to south.
 19 degrees, clear skies in the mountains.
 23 degrees, rain on the west coast.
 23 degrees and cloudy in the east.
 Outside, a fringe of clouds was being chased by the wind.

 ‘So you liked my story,’ Hugo said, leaning forward.
 He made the sofa look small, but something about the question exposed him.
-Agnes realized he cared what she thought and wasn’t sure of her opinion of him.
+Agnes realised he cared what she thought and wasn’t sure of her opinion of him.
 She liked being swept up in the easy intimacy that can arise between strangers, but she liked feeling wanted more.
 She shifted in the armchair so that they were eye to eye.

 ‘It’s not a matter of liking.
 You save lives.
 I just try to get people to understand each other and hope for the best.’